New resource development director looks forward to helping Boys & Girls Clubs of Northwest Georgia thrive

 The former public and private school teacher has been the new resource development director for B&GC for less than two months, however.

-She told the Rome Seven Hills Rotary Club Tuesday she believes everything happens on purpose and her purpose is becoming clear.
+She told the Rome Seven Hills Rotary Club on Tuesday she believes everything happens on purpose and her purpose is becoming clear.

 “I dwell in opportunity.
 Where most people see obstacles, I like to turn them into opportunities,” the mother of four said.
 “Which is exactly how I see this next step of my life.
 I’m very thankful for the Boys & Girls Club and the opportunity to make a difference for children and this community.”